tanrax/org-social/README.md

 I forget to ask.
 Do you need help with Org Social [[org-social:http://foo.org/social.org][foo]]?
 ```

 Now, upload the file to a web server and share the URL with your friends (`https://my-awesome-website.com/social.org`).
+Don't have your own hosting?
+[Check this section](#where-can-i-host-my-socialorg-file).

 Simple.

 ## Introduction

 Org Social is a decentralized social network that leverages the simplicity and power of Org Mode files.

 It allows users to create, share, and interact with posts in a human-readable format while maintaining compatibility with various text editors and tools.
 You can publish posts, make replies, mention other users, create polls or personalize your profile.
 All this without registration, without databases...
 Just you and your Org Mode file.

 It is heavily inspired by [twtxt](https://twtxt.readthedocs.io/en/stable/), [Texudus](https://texudus.com), and the extensions developed by the [Yarn community](https://twtxt.dev/).
 It takes the best of these specifications, eliminates complex parts, leverages Org Mode's native features, and keeps the premise that social networking should be simple, accessible to both humans and machines, and manageable with standard text editing tools.